YourRoots Logo

 Children(s): Edwin Fleming, Tennessee Fleming, Daisy Fleming, Oliver Fleming, Andrew Fleming, Homer Fleming, Annie Fleming

-The birth of Elizabeth Jane Black took place in 1853 in Meriwether County, Georgia, USA, to William Thomas BLACK and Angeline Nancy Black.
-Elizabeth Jane Black married Oliver Bishop "Bud" Fleming, and together they had Edwin Fleming, Tennessee "Tennie" HUFFMAN Fleming, Daisy Fleming, Oliver Bisco Fleming, Andrew Fleming, Homer Lee Fleming and Annie Fleming.
-Elizabeth Jane Black's death occurred in 1921 in Junction, Kimble County, Texas, USA.
+In 1853, Elizabeth Jane Black entered the world in Meriwether County, Georgia, USA, born to William Thomas BLACK and Angeline Nancy Black.
+In 1860, Elizabeth Jane Black resided in Northern Division, Randolph, Alabama, USA.
+Elizabeth Jane Black married Oliver Bishop "Bud" Fleming, and had children including Edwin Fleming, Tennessee "Tennie" HUFFMAN Fleming, Daisy Fleming, Oliver Bisco Fleming, Andrew Fleming, Homer Lee Fleming, Annie Fleming.
+Elizabeth Jane Black passed away in 1921 in Junction, Kimble County, Texas, USA.

 Find more search results for Elizabeth Black